chuchuhe/HRRP-UNSEEN-CLASS-RECOGNITION/README.md

 # HRRP-UNSEEN-CLASS-RECOGNITION
 The dataset can only be used for ACADEMIC PURPOSES.
 NO COMERCIAL USE is allowed.

-The code will be releases soon.
+The code will be released soon.